IllyrianrA9/RemoteVREyeTracking/README.md

-# Remote VR Eye Tracking
+# Remote VR Eye Tracking Study

 Bachelorthesis for remote VR Eye Tracking

-Participants have to select answers with their gaze by following the movement of the object (Smooth Pursuit).
+Participants will be asked questions and the aim is to select answers with eye gaze by following the movement of the object (Smooth Pursuit).
 - Eye tracking is enabled via SRanipal SDK for VIVE Pro Eye.
 - Eye gaze data is collected via TobiiXR SDK.
 - Correlation of moving object & eye gaze is calculated.
 - Correlation of 0.9 has to be reached in order to select an answer with eye gaze.

 After the experiment, an accuracy test will be executed:
-- A white circle, and inside the white circle a black circle will be shown for 2 seconds (9x times).
+- A white circle will be shown.
+Inside the white circle a black circle will be shown for 2 seconds (9x times).
 - The participant has to gaze at the black dot.

 Validity of data: